-Alfa Romeo check engine light comes on to warn the driver that the On-Board Diagnostic System (OBD) has detected a problem.
-Check engine light may also be referred to as CEL or Malfunction Indication Lamp (MIL).
+The Alfa Romeo check engine light warns the driver that the On-Board Diagnostic System (OBD) has detected a problem.
+Check engine light may also be called CEL or Malfunction Indication Lamp (MIL).

 Common symptoms that you notice when the Alfa Romeo light comes on: